-I thought I’d give you some helpful tips on how to live with less, become a minimalist, if you will.
+I thought I’d give you some helpful tips on how to live with less, become a minimalist.
 And what better time than right around the time the birds are chirping and the weather starts breaking??
 Spring cleaning is in the air!
 Lets go through and get rid of that stuff and learn to live with less!!

 32 Tips on Becoming a Minimalist